Procedure: National Institutes Grant

 - Director of the organisational unit, and

-- up to two members of staff to be nominated by the Director of the organisational unit.
+- two members of staff, or one member of staff per NIG Goal, whichever is greater, to be nominated by the Director of the organisational unit.

 - In addition to the people identified in section 15, the Dean of the relevant ANU College may also nominate up to two observers to attend the panel discussion.

-- For subsequent years following the first year of NIG Panels referred to in section 11, NIG Bids may be submitted to the NIG Panel.
+- For subsequent years following the first year of NIG Panels NIG Bids may be submitted to the NIG Panel.

 - In addition to meeting the criteria prescribed in section 8 of this Procedure, NIG Bids must also satisfy the NIG Bids Guidelines as published from time to time.

-- A successful NIG Bid increases the direct allocation of the NIG from the following calendar year onwards, subject to the NIG Goal Review as set out below.
+- A successful NIG Bid results in a direct allocation of the NIG from the following calendar year onwards, subject to the NIG Reviews as set out below.